 Angular: Application built for production

 The command ng server builds and bundles the newly created application to the virtual file system when in the development stage.
-You need read files which are meant to be deployed to the server or cloud for production.
+You need to read files that are meant to be deployed to the server or cloud for production.

 Once you start with the command ng build, you have these options at your disposal: